Acoustic Guitarist Of The Year finalists announced

-London-based Jose, 23, started out by picking up a guitar in his childhood home - and hasn't looked back since.
+London-based Jose, 23, started out by picking up an acoustic guitar in his childhood home - and hasn't looked back since.
 "I distinctly remember sitting in front of the TV with the guitar in hand and to my astonishment was able to play along with the music I heard off the telly," he recalls.
 "I'll never forget the buzz it gave me."

 Now favouring Flamenco and Celtic styles, Jose says: "To win Acoustic Guitarist Of The Year would be my biggest achievement, to have that kind of recognition for doing what I love the most would be amazing."

 Random fact: Jose’s February birthday fell in a leap year, making him, er, only five years old.

 A music lecturer at Suffolk New College, Acoustic finalist Robert, 23, lists Stevie Ray Vaughan and Frank Zappa alongside John Martyn and Michael Hedges in his list of favourite players.
 "I've been playing for 10 years," he says, "after being inspired by Jimi Hendrix."

 With Song For Eric, however, he demonstrates the fine technique he has developed on the acoustic.
 "Music means so much to me and is my life, so winning the competition would give me a great boost and would also help me promote my playing in so many extra ways."

 Random fact: Robert has been finalist before - he’s hoping this will be third time lucky.

 Current main guitar: Taylor 414CE

 As a multi-instrumentalist and teacher, Brian's journey to the Acoustic Guitarist Of The Year final has been an all-encompassing one.
 "At the age of eight, with The Beatles and The Shadows in the Hit Parade, I picked up the guitar and haven't put it down for almost 50 years," he says.